 Debbie Jin was a role model and inspiration for scientists, men and women alike.
 The Department is establishing the Fellowship to bring more outstanding women into science.
 Gifts of all sizes are appreciated.
 The Fellowship will be given to an incoming female physics graduate student at the University of Chicago.

 How to Donate

-Click the button below to make a donation on the University of Chicago's Campaign page using your credit card.
+Click the link below to make a donation on the University of Chicago's Campaign page using your credit card.

 If you would prefer to send a check, please make it out to The University of Chicago with "Deborah Jin Fellowship" in the memo space and mail it to:

 Young-Kee Kim, Chair

 Chicago IL 60637